jmarsil/pygempick/README.md

 outlined here: [(install using conda)](https://stackoverflow.com/questions/23119413/how-do-i-install-python-opencv-through-conda).
 Pandas and Numpy can also be installed through any terminal using _**pip install pandas, numpy**_

-The project will be updated in the upcoming weeks with tutorials on how to use the functions given within pygempick.
-This module was built to help researchers diagnose pateints with rare protein misfolding diseases like ATTR, AD, FTD and ALS using novel Immunogold diagnostic techniques.
+The project will be updated in the upcoming weeks with tutorials on how to use the functions given within [pygempick](https://pypi.org/project/pygempick/).
+This module was built to help researchers that are building therasnotic solutions (therapy based as well as diagnostic innovations) to help pateints with rare protein misfolding diseases like ATTR amyloidosis , [Alzheimer's Disease (AD)](https://www.alz.org/alzheimers_disease_what_is_alzheimers.asp), [Frontotemporal Dementia (FTD)](https://www.theaftd.org/what-is-ftd/disease-overview/) and [Amyotrophic Lateral Sclerosis (also known as ALS or Lou Gehrig's disease)](https://www.als.ca/about-als/what-is-als/) using novel Immunogold diagnostic techniques.

 _**NEW:**_ This update contains supplementary 11 supplementary documents that will help you use the module.
 We cover image compression,